rmsy/mRNAutomator/README.md

 mRNAutomator
 ===========

-mRNAutomator is a Bash script that will return the mRNA sequence, tRNA sequence, and Amino Acid pair for any given DNA sequence.
+mRNAutomator is a Bash script that will return the mRNA sequence, tRNA sequence, DNA pair sequence, and Amino Acid pair for any given DNA sequence.

 Information
 -----------